mlaveaux/merc/crates/reduction/README.md

 " as &[u8], Vec::new()).unwrap();

 let mut timings = Timing::new();
-assert_eq!(lts.num_of_states(), 7); // The original has 6 states
+assert_eq!(lts.num_of_states(), 7); // The original has 7 states
 let reduced = reduce_lts(lts, Equivalence::StrongBisim, &mut timings);
 assert_eq!(reduced.num_of_states(), 3);
 ```

 ## Authors

-This crate was developed by Jan J. Martens and Maurice Laveaux.
+This crate was developed by Maurice Laveaux and Jan J. Martens.
 The main
 signature based branching bisimulation algorithm is described in the paper:

 > "Faster Signature Refinement for Branching Bisimilarity Minimization".
-Jan J. Martens, Maurice Laveaux.
+Maurice Laveaux and Jan J. Martens.
 TACAS 2026.

 ## Safety